My Journey On Learning Spanish In Six Months

 👍 Things I'm going to continue

-• Drill my weaknesses – I still need a firmer grasp on the past tense.
+- Drill my weaknesses – I still need a firmer grasp of the past tense.
 Specifically when to use fue or era and estaba vs estuve.
 I also use a bunch of words I've picked up without fully understanding their roots like haber or lo que or por vs para.
 Stuff like that.

 🌵 New things that I'm adding to my plate

-My learning pace is a lot slower now that I'm working again (currently as a writer and business consultant).
+My learning pace is slower now that I'm working again.
 My trip to Mexico was exactly what I needed to validate my learning efforts and inspire me to keep moving forward!

 If you have any questions about any of this, tweet me or shoot me an email.
 Good luck with your Spanish journey.
 Disfruta tu viaje. ✌️